 The following constitute events of default under the Notes, among others: default in the payment of interest; default in the payment of principal; failure to comply with covenants; failure to pay other indebtedness after final maturity or acceleration of other indebtedness exceeding a specified amount; certain events of bankruptcy; failure to pay a judgment for payment of money exceeding a specified aggregate amount; voidance of subsidiary guarantees; failure of any material provision of any security document or intercreditor agreement to be in full force and effect; and lack of perfection of liens on a material portion of the collateral, in each case subject to applicable grace periods.

 Future Cash Requirement

-There were no material changes to our contractual future cash requirements from those disclosed in our Annual Report on Form 10-K for the year ended December 31, 2021.
+There were no material changes to our contractual future cash requirements from those disclosed in our 2021 Annual Report.

 Cash and Cash Equivalents Held Outside the United States